 |Chinese President Xi Jinping (L) meets with his South Korean counterpart Park Geun-hye in Bali, Indonesia, Oct.
 7, 2013.
 (Xinhua/Pang Xinglei)

-Xi made the remarks when talking with his South Korean counterpart, Park Geun-hye, ahead of the 21st informal economic leaders' meeting of the Asia-Pacific Economic Cooperation (APEC) slated for Monday and Tuesday on Indonesia's resort island of Bali.
+China insists that problems should be resolved through dialogue and consultation, Xi said during talks with his South Korean counterpart, Park Geun-hye, ahead of the 21st informal economic leaders' meeting of the Asia-Pacific Economic Cooperation (APEC) slated for Monday and Tuesday on Indonesia's resort island of Bali.